How to Use ACRIS to Grow Your Real Estate Business

 As such, ACRIS helps professional and commercial real estate individuals make sound real estate decisions.

-We should say again that property records in these boroughs are a matter of public record and can be accessed by anyone or the general public using the ACRIS database online.
+Again, we should say that property records in these boroughs are a matter of public record and can be accessed by anyone or the general public using the ACRIS database online.

-You can search property records on any property located in Manhattan, Queens, the Bronx, and Brooklyn.
+You can search property records on any property in Manhattan, Queens, the Bronx, and Brooklyn.

 Staten Island records can't be accessed through ACRIS